Dev4X/MVP-Resources/README.md

-# MVP-Resources
+# Visual-Resources
-Repo for all dev4x visual resources, to keep them separate from the code.
+Repository for visual resources and assets used in MVP projects